cyberbyte53/SOC-22/Week-1/README.md

 * Open a file
 * Read or write (perform operation)
 * Close the file
-Head over to this [Notebook](https://github.com/wncc/learners-space/blob/master/Python/Week%205/File_Handling/Week5-1.ipynb) to learn about Python functions for fucntions for file handling.

 To read more about File Handling refer [this](https://www.geeksforgeeks.org/file-handling-python/)